lapesd/lapesd-thesis/README.md

 # Usage

-See the example in this repository.
+**See the example** in this repository, starting from [main.tex](https://github.com/lapesd/lapesd-thesis/blob/master/main.tex).
 File structure is as follows:

 - `lapesd-thesis.cls`: The class file, extends [ufsc-thesis-rn46-2019](https://github.com/alexishuf/ufsc-thesis-rn46-2019)
 - `main.tex`: The main tex file, it `\input{}`s the following files: